 - Contact the Academic Outreach Office for instructions and a Registration form.
 Check the master list of courses.
 If the class you want is on the list, note the assessment requirements and the faculty member to contact.

-- Meet with Faculty member to discuss the assessment process and obtain permission.
+- Meet with the Faculty member to discuss the assessment process and obtain permission.

 - Check with an Advisor to make sure you meet all eligibility requirements.